nficano/tangerine/README.rst

     from gendo import Gendo
     gendo = Gendo("xoxb-1234567890-replace-this-with-token-from-slack")

-Now its time to write your ``respond`` functions, these functions get wrapped with the ``listen_for`` decorator, which then register the pattern to listen for and which python function should handle it.
+Now its time to write your ``response`` functions, these functions get wrapped with the ``listen_for`` decorator, which then registers the pattern to listen for and keeping track of which function should handle it.

 In the following example, the method is setup to listen for the word "cookies", the decorator passes 2 arguments to the function, first is the ``user`` object